Cappeloow/Inlamningsuppgift-REST-API/README.md

 This is a full-stack project that utilizes JSON as its data storage system to manage a game library.
 The project allows for four methods of data manipulation: GET, PUT, DELETE, and POST.
 These methods enable users to easily retrieve information from the database, add new games to the library, edit the names of existing games, delete games, and search for specific games.

 # Navigation

 In this game library, it is important to note that searches are case-sensitive and each game has a unique ID that can be used to edit or delete it.
-With these features, users can easily keep track of their games and make updates as needed. this game library management tool is an essential tool for organizing and maintaining your collection.
+With these features, users can easily keep track of their games and make updates as needed.